thorchain/Resources/Whitepapers/Bifrost-Protocol/whitepaper-en.md

 3) Similiar to Bitcoin, users can also elect to create a private-linked bridge to their own Rune Address and can make transactions with no extra-data input required.
 All Ethereum and tokens they whitelist observed on their private bridge will be minted into their account.

 [Ethereum Gnosis Multi-sig](https://github.com/gnosis/MultiSigWallet)

+### Monero Bifröst

+The Monero Bifröst will have the following adaptions:

+1) Use of [Payment ID](https://getmonero.org/resources/moneropedia/paymentid.html) in place of `OP_RETURN`
+2) Limit to `n-1 of n` and `n of n` [multi-sigs](https://monerodocs.org/multisignature/)
+3) Validators to sync key-images
+4) [Private View Keys](https://monerodocs.org/cryptography/asymmetric/private-key/#private-view-key) to be published by validators to allow auditing of bridge funds

+This set-up will also support all cryptonote-based blockchains, (such as [Loki](loki.network)).

 ### Security